-All letters sent to you will be given to you.
+All letters sent to you while you are in hospital will be given to you.
 You can send letters to anyone except someone who has said they do not want to get letters from you.
 Letters to these people can be stopped by the hospital staff.